ifBars/S1API/S1API/docs/custom-npcs.md

 1. Read [Basic NPC Creation](basic-npc-creation.md) to understand the fundamentals
 2. Explore [Prefab Configuration](prefab-configuration.md) to learn about component setup
-3. Check out [Examples](examples.md) for complete working implementations
-4. Refer to individual system pages for detailed feature documentation
+3. Refer to individual system pages for detailed feature documentation